 **Note: Choose your own adventure!!!
-When the lite edition of STRait Razor Analysis is still too cumbersome for your dataset or the computational capabilities of your computer, apply the following changes to the workbook to reduce processing times.
+When the lite edition of STRait Razor Analysis is just not lite enough still too cumbersome for your dataset or the computational capabilities of your computer, apply the following changes to the workbook to reduce processing times.

 If simple length-based data are desired, STRait RazorGenotyper will convert raw STRait Razor data into a final genotype while also combining reads (if applicable).
 Data may be exported into a separate sheet for fast compilation of a dataset.